CZ-NIC/knot-resolver/daemon/bindings/cache.rst

    -- 90 % of free memory after machine restart
    cache.size = 13453 * MB

-Or you can use the entire cache partition with small free disk space, i.e. 10 MB:
+.. _`cache.fssize()`:

+It is also possible to set the cache size based on the file system size.
+This is useful if you use a dedicated partition for cache (e.g. non-persistent tmpfs).
+It is recommended to leave some free space for special files, such as locks.:

 .. code-block:: lua

-   cache.size = fssize(cache.current_storage) - 10*MB
+   cache.size = cache.fssize() - 10*MB

-.. tip:: We recommended that you use ``fssize`` on a cache-only partition (like RAM disk).
-   So you can better estimate the available free space.
-It is also a good idea to leave 1-10% free disk space (for small files, locks etc.).

 .. note:: The :ref:`garbage-collector` can be used to periodically trim the cache.
 It is enabled and configured by default when running kresd with